 You can follow Una on Twitter at @unamccormack.

 Buy A Book!

 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Do they still have ‘internet cafes’?
-You can always check on Alta Vista.
+You can always look for one on Alta Vista.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.

 Logo by Graham Kibble-White.